At what age should my son apply to King’s?

-If you know that your son is interested in becoming a Chorister, and you feel that this is a lifestyle that you are happy to commit to and support as a family, the first step is to call or email the Director of Music, Stephen Cleobury, for an informal meeting (01223 331 224; email@example.com).
-Only by coming to an audition at King's will you know if your son will be suited to becoming a chorister.
-It is also important to know that we are not looking for a trained singer: this is why becoming a Chorister at King's involves its own training!
+If you know that your son is interested in becoming a Chorister, and you feel that this might be a lifestyle that you are happy to commit to and support as a family, the first step is to email Katie Randle at firstname.lastname@example.org.
+It is important to know that we are not looking for a trained singer: this is why becoming a Chorister at King's involves its own training!

-If Stephen feels that your son should progress to the next stage, you will be put in touch with King's College School in order to look around the School and the Boarding House, and to meet some of the staff, including the House Master, Mrs Jill Etheridge, and the School’s Director of Music.
+The next stage is to arrange a time to visit King's College School and the Boarding House, and to meet some of the staff, including the House Master, Mr Edward Sykes and the Choir's Director of Music, Daniel Hyde.